aldesantis/alessandro.codes/src/content/Evergreen notes/Best practices are a floor, not a ceiling.md

 ---
 # Best practices are a floor, not a ceiling

 Best practices are a floor, not a ceiling.
-You should ensure you understand them and their rationale (because [[Understand the rules before breaking them]]), but you should also feel free to carefully and deliberately break them if you think they’re not a good fit for your context.
+You should ensure you understand them and their rationale (because [[Evergreen notes/Understand the rules before breaking them]]), but you should also feel free to carefully and deliberately break them if you think they’re not a good fit for your context.

 ## References